HR's Dilemma: Who Supports and Motivates the Motivators?

 vabbys

 @ Mayank: You very beautifully summed up some common thoughts in your seven points.
-I very well agree with you that if the HR personnel are sincerely involved in their work, they'll find ways of self-motivation.
-Mr. Abraham Maslow will be happy that his theory is practicable as the HR people find solace in fulfilling their Esteem Needs and vice versa!
+I very well agree with you that if HR personnel are sincerely involved in their work, they'll find ways of self-motivation.
+Mr. Abraham Maslow will be happy that his theory is practicable as HR people find solace in fulfilling their Esteem Needs and vice versa!

 gaurir